 Statistics: Area 5072 acres, Population 450, Electoral Roll 33, ASA 22, Common Fund £14,043.00

-The bi-monthly Family Services, attendance at special events and festivals, a supportive village community in which churchgoers lead or are involved in all the village clubs and activities.
+The Family Services, attendance at special events and festivals, a supportive village community in which churchgoers lead or are involved in all the village clubs and activities.
 Participation in benefice Six Worship Together services and efforts to co-operate with sister parishes.
 Encouraging attendance by churchgoing and supporting families who have recently moved into the village.
 Financial support by occasional and non-churchgoers.
-The 8 bells are rung regularly by our own ringers and also frequently by visiting ringers from other parishes.
+The 8 bells are rung regularly by our own ringers and also by visiting ringers from other parishes.

 Average service attendances reflect the working life of the village with farming families with no weekend respite from their labours.
 Most folk do not want to be tied to church every Sunday, the only day for family activity outside home, work and school.
-Whilst churchgoing newcomers have been made very welcome, we still have no successful approach to encouraging the young, especially when teenager, and we need to find some ‘fresh expression’ of church to interest them.
+Whilst churchgoing newcomers have been made very welcome, we still have no successful approach to encouraging the young, especially teenagers, and we need to find some ‘fresh expression’ of church to interest them.
 The level of fund raising needed is a constant challenge.

 Mission and Ministry